kkazala/Extortion-Pack/README.md

 This false sense of security and a belief that SPFx apps are secure by design may result in lack of scrutiny of SPFx extensions installed in the tenant.
 The threat seems to be **hiding in plain sight**.

 The UI of the "API access" site shows which extension requested which permissions, leading admins to believe they are granting permissions to this specific extension.
-I alredy heard that "we only need to find out which extension is granted which permissions".
+I already heard that "we only need to find out which extension is granted which permissions".

-The offical documentation is also not very forthcoming.
+The official documentation is also not very forthcoming.
 The [Manage apps using the Apps site](https://learn.microsoft.com/en-us/sharepoint/use-app-catalog) linked from the "Manage apps" does not mention approving permissions at all.
 The [Manage access to Microsoft Entra ID-secured APIs](https://learn.microsoft.com/en-us/sharepoint/api-access) does, however, explain that:

 > Permissions of type delegated are added to the SharePoint Online Client Extensibility Web Application Principal in Microsoft Entra ID.